MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P04-Creating-View-Controllers/content.md

 To provide this functionality, we'll use two `UIKit` objects: the text field and text view.

-We've already used a  in our tip calculator app.
+We've already used a text field in our tip calculator app.
 In this app, we'll use the `UITextField` to edit and display the note's title.

 As for the note's content, we'll need to introduce a new class we haven't used before: the `UITextView`.
 A text view provides an easy way to display and edit multiple lines of text.